Passion and Promise

-Instead of taking hold of this next season of my life, I was dragging my feet.
+Instead of taking hold of this next season of my life, I have been dragging my feet.

 I don’t know how I had forgotten about that, but I guess now that I knew for sure that my plan was to teach piano here, I had started to think of it as just that: my plan.
 The part about it being God’s promise completely slipped my mind.

-So that was powerful.
+So that reminder was powerful.
 But then it got even better.

-So I went up.
+So I went.
 I was scared, afraid I didn’t belong up there, afraid I was being presumptuous or ridiculous.
 But I went.

 As I stood up on the stage, waiting for my pastor to come bless me, the lies came.

 You don’t belong up here.
-Just look at the other people on the stage with you.
+Just look at the other people on stage with you.
 Look at how ugly you are compared to them.
 Your pastor isn’t going to have anything to pray over you.
-When he sees you up here, he is going to wonder why in the world you came up.
+When he sees you, he is going to wonder why in the world you are here.

 I was shaking with fear.
 I felt ugly, confused, and afraid I was making a fool of myself.
 But then 1 John 4:8 cut through the lies: